clicknium/clicknium-docs/doc/references/python/webdriver/open.md

 Open browser with specified url to get a browser tab.

 >**Remarks:**
->- When you open and run the python script with "Start Debugging (F5)" or "Run Without Debugging (Ctrl+F5)" in Visual Studio Code , the opened browser may be closed when exiting the debugging or running state.
+>- When you open and run the Python script with "Start Debugging (F5)" or "Run Without Debugging (Ctrl+F5)" in Visual Studio Code , the opened browser may be closed when exiting the debugging or running state.

 **Parameters:**
     &emsp;**url[Required]**: str